Skip to Calculator

 Mistake 6: Treating Customer Acquisition Cost (CAC) as a Fixed Cost

-**The mistake:** Marketing and advertising costs get lumped into fixed costs.
-But if your marketing spend scales with customer acquisition — pay-per-click ads, affiliate commissions, sales rep commissions — it's actually variable.
+The mistake: Marketing and advertising costs get lumped into fixed costs, but if your marketing spend scales with customer acquisition, pay-per-click ads, affiliate commissions, sales rep commissions.
+It's actually variable.

 The impact: Paid acquisition costs are effectively a variable cost tied to each sale.
 A $12 CAC on a product with a $15 CM per unit means your real contribution margin is $3, not $15.
 Your break-even is dramatically higher than your fixed-cost-only analysis suggests.